arc-space/arc-whitepaper/conclusion.md

 #### The Plan

 Use the initial budget from Act 1 and 2 to ensure them a runway of 12 months or more.
-If that goes well we aim to onboard a few more members to focus on graphics and the front-end, but as with any TTRPG, text and a vivid imagination are all we need to keep moving.
+If the budget is available onboard a few more members to focus on graphics and the front-end, but as with any TTRPG, text and a vivid imagination are all we need to keep moving.

 At the same time, providing support to active players and early adopters through royalties on mints and sales so they get to set up shop and play along while the events that will define Season 2 unfold.